microsoft/fluent-plugin-azure-storage-append-blob/README.md

 "log/events/ts=20130112-00/events.log"
 ```

-The [fluent-mixin-config-placeholders](https://github.com/tagomoris/fluent-mixin-config-placeholders) mixin is also incorporated, so additional variables such as %{hostname}, etc. can be used in the azure_object_key_format.
-This could prove useful in preventing filename conflicts when writing from multiple servers.
+The [fluent-mixin-config-placeholders](https://github.com/tagomoris/fluent-mixin-config-placeholders) mixin is also incorporated, so additional variables such as %{hostname}, etc. can be used in the `azure_object_key_format`.
+This is useful in preventing filename conflicts when writing from multiple servers.

 ```
 azure_object_key_format %{path}/events/ts=%{time_slice}/events-%{hostname}.log